NoMoreCakee/self-improvement-app/README.md

 ## Last update: 2024.
-02. 18.
+03. 02.

 ### Today's progress:
-- Added cookies
+- Daily, Weekly, and Monthly goals are now available
-- Habits now update user points
+- You can add, edit, and delete goals
-- A new panel is avaible on the homepage which displays the habits due today.
+- Minor design fixes
 ### Plans for tomorrow:
-- Adding Daily, Weekly, Monthly, and Yearly goals
+- Major design fixes